13/tasmota-scripts/Shutters.md

 - Set shutter position MQTT
 - // Window close complete
 - // Door close 75%
+- // Window open at 06:00
 ```
 Rule1
 ON Shutter1#Position DO Publish2 tasmota/status/%topic%/pos %value% ENDON
+ON Time#Minute=360 DO ShutterOpen ENDON
 ON Time#Minute=%sunrise% DO ShutterOpen ENDON
 ON Time#Minute=%sunset% DO ShutterClose ENDON
 ON Time#Minute=%sunset% DO Backlog event scs=%timestamp% ENDON